 - Process automation

-Let’s take a look at the advantages of a LIMS in more detail.
+Let’s take a look at the advantages of LIMS in more detail.

 Process automation

-Automation is a key advantage of a LIMS, reducing the impact of manual tasks and the associated human error on lab productivity.
-By automating laboratory procedures such as sample management, analysis and reporting, technicians are able to produce and process samples of a higher quality much more efficiently.
+Automation is a crucial advantage of LIMS software, reducing the impact of manual tasks and the associated human error on lab productivity.
+By automating laboratory procedures such as sample management, analysis, and reporting, technicians can produce and process samples of a higher quality much more efficiently.

 Increased productivity